RommelTJ/sql_and_postgresql_notes/Section31/Section31.md

 * Migration files let you automatically apply migrations during API deployments.
 * Migration files let you sync the database for code review.

+## A Few Notes on Migration Libraries

+Many libraries for many languages.